dotnet/machinelearning-samples/samples/csharp/getting-started/Ranking_PersonalizedSort/README.md

 `````

 ### 4. Test and Evaluate Model
-We need this step to conclude how accurate our model is.
+We need this step to determine how effective our model is at ranking.
 To do so, the model from the previous step is run against another dataset that was not used in training (e.g. the test dataset).

 `Evaluate()` compares the predicted values for the test dataset and produces various metrics you can explore.
 Specifically, we can gauge the quality of our model using Discounted Cumulative Gain (DCG) and Normalized Discounted Cumulative Gain (NDCG) which are included in the `RankingMetrics` returned by `Evaluate()`.